Lower Austria: Architectural Highlights

-In view of this wealth of architectural highlights, it would be understandable if no time remained to visit the Baroque Marchfeld Palaces or Klosterneuburg Monastery.
+In view of this wealth of architectural highlights, it would be understandable if no time remained to visit the Baroque Marchfeld Palaces, such as the Schloss Hof or Klosterneuburg Monastery.
 But tomorrow is another day.
 Watching the sun rise in the garden of Klosterneuburg Monastery is just one more unforgettable experience to be had in Lower Austria’s rich cultural landscape.

 The spectacular Melk Abbey at sunsetMelk, Lower Austria